debezium/debezium-examples/debezium-platform/postgresql-kafka-example/README.md

 > **_NOTE:_**
 If you are using minikube on Mac, you need also to run the `minikube tunnel -p debezium` command.
 For more details see [this](https://minikube.sigs.k8s.io/docs/drivers/docker/#known-issues) and [this](https://stackoverflow.com/questions/70961901/ingress-with-minikube-working-differently-on-mac-vs-ubuntu-when-to-set-etc-host).

 Now that you have the required k8s environment setup, its time to fire the required infra for this example.
-As we will be using PostgreSQL database and the Apache Kafka broker as ssource and the destination for our pipeline.
+As we will be using PostgreSQL database and the Apache Kafka broker as source and the destination for our pipeline.
 The following script will create a dedicated namespace `debezium-platform` and use it going forward for further installations of our example.
-It will alos provision the both PostgreSQL database and the Apache Kafka broke
+It will also provision the PostgreSQL database and the Apache Kafka broker.

 ```shell
 ./setup-infra.sh